 Please read the sections below in our website about academic integrity:

-- Support and resources (e.g. referencing guides by ELC)
+- Support and resources (e.g. referencing guides, use of generative artificial intelligence)

 If you have any questions about academic integrity or your study, please consult your academic advisor or subject teachers.